$125 off any CGM Plan. Use code FALL125

 watermelon slices

-The typical serving size of watermelon (one cup diced) contains 33 percent of your daily recommended amount of vitamin A. This vitamin is crucial to your immune function, vision, and growth and development.
-It supports cell growth, and plays a crucial role in maintaining your heart, lungs, eyes, among other organs.
+The typical serving size of a watermelon (one cup diced) contains 33 percent of the recommended daily amount of vitamin A. This vitamin is crucial to immune function, vision, and growth and development.
+It supports cell growth and is crucial in maintaining the heart, lungs, and eyes, among other organs.

 A 2017 study found that higher dietary intake of vitamin A may also be associated with a lower risk of bone fractures, though more research is still needed.

-Vitamin A may also reduce the risk of cancer, particularly in your head and neck, and Vitamin A deficiency has been associated with an increased risk of cancer.
-While this is promising research, the relationship between vitamin A and cancer is still not completely clear.
+It may also reduce the risk of cancer, as vitamin A deficiency has been associated with an increased risk of cancer.
+While this research is promising, the relationship between vitamin A and cancer remains unclear.

 Vitamin C

-One serving of watermelon has 39 percent of your daily recommended amount of vitamin C. Vitamin C is required for the production of collagen, which supports healthy skin, bones, tendons, and connective tissue.
+One serving of watermelon has 21 percent of your daily recommended amount of vitamin C. Vitamin C is required to produce collagen, which supports healthy skin, bones, tendons, and connective tissue.

-Vitamin C may also play a role in regulating blood sugar and blood pressure.
-A 2019 study examined a group of 31 people above the age of 60 with type 2 diabetes to see how vitamin C supplements affected their blood sugar after meals.
+It may also regulate blood sugar and blood pressure.
+A 2019 study, for example, examined 31 people with type 2 diabetes to see how vitamin C supplements affected their blood sugar after meals.

-The study found that vitamin C significantly decreased their daily post-meal blood glucose levels and blood pressure after 4 months of the study.
+The study found that vitamin C significantly decreased their daily post-meal blood glucose levels and blood pressure after four months of the study.

 L-Citrulline